A pattern that runs through scripture is that Jesus is always “In the Middle”. Is there a message here?

 The Ark of the Covenant:

-The presence of Jesus sits in the middle of the two cherubim on the mercy seat where the blood was applied.
+The presence of Jesus sits in the middle of two cherubim on the mercy seat where the blood of the Passover lamb was applied.

 In the Tomb where they Laid Him:

-Jesus was laid in the tomb, but when the tomb was opened, two angels (cherubim) were on his death bed, one at the head and one at the foot, in the middle of the bed was where His blood would be found.
-Jesus’ empty tomb was the Ark of the Covenant.
-(The literal meaning of Ark is a coffin box)
+When Jesus’ tomb was opened, two angels (cherubim) sat on his death bed, one at the head and one at the foot.
+In the middle, on the bed was where His blood would be.
+Jesus’ empty tomb was the fulfillment of the Ark of the Covenant.
+(The literal meaning of “Ark” is coffin)

 The Intercessor: